Efficient State Estimation of a Networked FlipIt Model: Approach

-We now provide a high-level description of the proposed Algorithm~\ref{algo:MFA}that aims to approximate the results of the BKF Algorithm~\ref{algo:BKF}.
+We now provide a high-level description of the proposed Algorithm~\ref{algo:MFA} that aims to approximate the results of the BKF Algorithm~\ref{algo:BKF}.
 Both algorithms function in 3 sub-steps (Line 1-3) at each iteration; each step of the MFA algorithm functions analogously to the BKF.
 Note that the MFA algorithm requires an extra loop over $V$ as the matrix products can no longer be used to do that implicitly.
 Further, it can be seen that Line~\ref{eq:alg:MFA eq} utilizes the MFA equation to estimate the expected dynamics \eqref{eq:xt dynamics}, given prior belief $P_{t-1}$.
-This produces an intermediate distribution $P'_{t}$, which is then updated in Line~\ref{eq:alg:bayes} with respect to the received observation $y_t$ utilizing Bayes' law as given in \eqref{eq:bayes update}.
-This update takes into consideration the proposed approximation $\Pr(x_{t,l}=1\mid P_{t-1},a_t)\approx P'_t$.
-Finally, in Line~\ref{eq:alg:estimator}, we round the posterior belief $P_t$ in an element-wise fashion to obtain the MFA estimator $\hat{x}_t$.
+This produces an intermediate distribution $P'_{t}$, which is then updated in Line~\ref{eq:alg:bayes} with respect to the received observation $y_t$ utilizing Bayes' law as given in \eqref{eq:bayes update}, producing the new belief $P_t$.
+Finally, in Line~\ref{eq:alg:estimator}, we round the posterior distribution $P_t$ in an element-wise fashion to obtain the MFA estimator $\hat{x}_t$.

 It should be noted that, at each time step, the algorithm requires an operation over each node $l\in V$, and within that loop, a loop over all in-neighbors of $l$.
 Thus, the MFA algorithm can be pessimistically regarded as running in $\mathcal{O}(nD^*)$ time, where $D^*=\max_{l\in V}|D_l|$ is the maximum number of in-neighbors among all nodes.
+Additionally, it can be seen that our MFA algorithm can be seen as a \emph{distributed} algorithm in the sense that, for any node $l$ to compute their next estimate $P_{t+1,l}$, they only require parameters relating to their in-neighbors $D_l$.